DreymaR/BigBagKbdTrixPKL/README.md

 * To make any key into a Left Shift key, just map that key to `LShift Modifier` – similar to a VK/SC key mapping.
 * Shift, Ctrl and AltGr (RAlt is AltGr on international layouts) affect the Shift State: Shift is +1, AltGr is +6.
 * So, the four main states are `0:1:6:7`.
 In most layouts there's also state `2` for Ctrl, but it isn't normally used.
-* In a `layout.ini` or its BaseLayout file there's a `ShiftStates` setting that specifies which states are used.
+* In a `Layout.ini` or its BaseLayout file there's a `ShiftStates` setting that specifies which states are used.
 * However, EPKL has more modifiers for you to play with, should you wish to: The magical **SwiSh & FliCK** are there for you!
 * SwiSh stands for "Swiss Shift" from the Windows "SGCaps", an extra Shift-type modifier on the CapsLock key.
 * FliCK got its name because of the other one, pretty much.
 It means "Flip Cap Key".
 Bear with me.  ฅʕ •ᴥ•ʔฅ
 * To use SwiSh, edit your layout's `ShiftStates` entry to add states by changing `7 ; 8` to `7 : 8`.
 * Then, add the new mappings to all state-mapped keys.
 To leave a state blank, map it to `--` as usual.
-* For Cmk-eD derived layouts, just set your `layout.ini` baseLayout setting to `BaseLayout_Cmk-eD_SwiSh`.
+* For Cmk-eD derived layouts, just set your `Layout.ini` baseLayout setting to `BaseLayout_Cmk-eD_SwiSh`.
 * Then add a `SwiSh Modifier` key definition somewhere.
 You could override RCtrl for instance.
 * Side note: It may be harder the other way around; in particular the Alt keys aren't easily mappable.
 * Try [SharpKeys][ShrpKy] for hard mod remapping?
 It's less flexible but very robust!